 NPLB17004U Project in Experimental Molecular Biology

-In small groups, the students will plan and carry out a project, which allows them to gain additional practical experience with basic and advanced experimental methods in molecular biology depending on the project.
-Together with their supervisors, the students will critically interpret their data, write a scientific report and prepare a poster.
+In small groups, the students plan and carry out projects, which allows them to gain additional practical experience with basic and advanced experimental methods in molecular biology depending on the project.
+Together with their supervisors, the students will analyse and critically interpret their data, write a scientific report and present their project on a poster.

-The course mainly aims at extending the students’ practical experience and theoretical knowledge of basic principles and methods in experimental molecular biology.
+The course aims at extending the students’ practical experience and theoretical knowledge of basic principles and methods in experimental molecular biology.
+Further, the course supports the student's curiosity and creativity to develop solutions giving them insight and knowledge in innovation.

 After completing the course the students should be able to:

-Compare principles of analytical methods used in molecular biology research.
+Compare principles of analytical methods used in molecular biology and biotechnology research.

 Explain how these principles and methods can be exploited in research projects to answer scientific questions.

-Understand the basic idea of how to plan and carry out project-oriented experimental work from hypothesis generation to final report.
+Understand the basic idea of how to plan and carry out project-oriented experimental work and data analysis from hypothesis generation to final report.

 Plan and carry out a research project in the field of biology/biotechnology combining general methods in molecular biology.